Robelmuluwork/Steghub-devops-cloud-/Client-Server Architecture with MySql/README.md

 ## Congratulations!✨🎉🎉🎊🎉🎉

 You have deployed a fully functional MySQL Client-Server setup.
 Well done!
-You can further explore this setup by practicing creating and dropping databases & tables, and inserting and selecting records.